kostas-s/Simple-Banking-Python-SQLite/README.md

 * Calculates checksum for card number following Luhn algorithm.
 * Can perform deposit and transfer between different account numbers.
 * Database is persistent and updated on every step to contain latest data.

+> This project is part of the JetBrains Academy Python Developer Plan